In a Nutshell

 Debt and Finance Statistics Specific to South Dakota

 Understanding the current state of debt and finance in South Dakota can be essential for individuals, families, and business owners to make informed financial decisions.
-The following information and statistics about South Dakota were among the most important during our research.
+Here are some of the key statistics about the state:

 Average Consumer Debt

-The state of South Dakota has an average consumer debt of $87,697 from $83,699 in 2021.
-The 4.8% increase in consumer debt was influenced by high inflation rates, high consumer demand, and low unemployment rates that encouraged the already cash-strapped consumers to spend more.
+The state of South Dakota had an average consumer debt of $87,697 in 2022.
+The 4.8% increase in consumer debt was influenced by high inflation rates, high consumer demand, and low unemployment rates that encouraged already cash-strapped consumers to spend more.

 Credit Card Debt

-South Dakota residents have an average credit card debt of $5,071, a jump of 10.5% from 2021.
+South Dakota residents had an average credit card debt of $5,071 in 2022, a jump of 10.5% from the year before.
 This is due to increased consumer spending as the cost of living was brought up by the FED’s decision to increase key interest rates from 0.25% to 4.50%.

-In the long run, credit card interest rates in the state rose to around 18%, depending on the user’s balance.
-Such high-interest rates trap residents of South Dakota in debt, thus requiring debt relief.
+In the long run, credit card interest rates in the state rose to around 18% or more, depending on the user’s balance.
+Such high interest rates continue to trap residents of South Dakota in debt.

 Auto Loan Debt